 The second step will involve taking the reading after the fermentation has been completed.
 Keep in mind that by this time, the reading on your scale should be around +1 to -1 regarding the “Potential Alcohol Scale”.
 Now what you will need to do next is take the first number via the reading from the first wine test and subtract it from the second number of your reading and the result will be your wine alcohol content number level.
 Say, for instance your first reading was at thirteen percent and your second reading came in at two percent.
 The answer, as well your alcohol level content for the finished wine process would be eleven percent.

-Located in Coopersville, MI, Alliance Analytical Labs is a wine and alcohol testing lab with national and international capabilities.
+Located in Coopersville, MI, Alliance Analytical Laboratories is a wine and alcohol testing lab with national and international capabilities.
 Contact us today to learn how to determine your wine’s alcohol content and to request a quote or call us directly at (616) 837-7670.